What are the benefits of being a Financial Analyst?

 Other Questions about Financial Analyst

-- What type of degree do I need to become a Financial Analyst?
+- What kind of bonuses and incentives can I expect as a Financial Analyst?

-- What are the educational requirements to become a Financial Analyst?
+- What is the average salary of a Financial Analyst?

-- What certifications do I need to become a Financial Analyst?
+- What type of company should I work for as a Financial Analyst?